-After running the Promote to Case action, all data entered on the source Inbox Item copies to the appropriate fields on the Case and child records.
+After promoting an Inbox Item to a Case, Vault copies all data from the source Inbox Item to the appropriate fields on the Case and child records.
 Consider the following when processing Cases:

 - If your Admin has configured your Vault to isolate blinded Product information on Clinical Trial Study Cases, see Isolate Blinded Clinical Trial Information for additional considerations during Case processing.

 - Cases involving pregnancy, parents, and children include additional sections and fields.
-For more information, see Process Pregnancy, Child Information, and Parent Information Cases.
+For more information, see Process Pregnancy Cases, Child Information & Parent Information.

 - When processing Cases that may be reportable to the PMDA, see Complete Intake and Process Cases for the PMDA for regionally specific features in Vault.